Donna McLeod: Political career and achievements

 Ms. McLeod was a grassroots organizer for Senator Obama’s 2008 campaign.
 In 2012, she was National Director for Voter Outreach for Black Women for Obama.

 In 2016, she ran for State House Representative, District 105, in Gwinnett County, GA.
 Ms. McLeod was endorsed by President Barack Obama.
 She lost the race by 222 votes.
 Ms. McLeod ran again for State House Representative, District 105 in 2018.
 On November 6, 2018, she was elected State Representative for District 105, winning with over 4000 votes.
 In 2018, she also earned the endorsements of both President Barack Obama and Attorney General Eric Holder.

 During the 2019 Legislative Session, Representative McLeod worked with the Department of Corrections and the Department of Community Services to update their release documents to ensure that Ex-Felons that have served their time will be informed that their Voting Rights are restored.

-Ms. McLeod is a co-founder of C.A.N.I, Inc., (Community Action Network Initiatives) a non-profit 501c3 organization that helps educate and inform people of their civic and societal rights and responsibilities.
+McLeod is a co-founder of C.A.N.I, Inc., (Community Action Network Initiatives) a non-profit 501c3 organization that helps educate and inform people of their civic and societal rights and responsibilities.